 1. You set a schedule for shredding your documents

-2. Your papers are transported in locked bins to a secure facility
+2. Your papers transfer in secure bins to a safe facility

-Trucks are sent to your location and collect your locked bins filled with your documents that need to be shredded.
-They are then transported to a secure facility to be destroyed.
+Trucks are sent to your location and collect your locked bins filled with your documents that need to be shred.
+They transfer to a secure facility to be shred.

 3. You are given a certificate of destruction after your documents are destroyed

-Right after your documents are destroyed you will receive a certificate of destruction so in the event you need to show when and where you destroyed a document for legal purposes, you will have a record ready to prove your case.
+Right after your documents are shred, you will receive a certificate of destruction.
+In the event you need to show when and where you destroyed a document for legal purposes, you will have a record ready to prove your case.

 4. Your documents are recycled after being destroyed

 Your documents will be shredded at a secure facility, and the paper remnants will then be recycled.
-Our contractors and drivers never come in contact with your documents during, before, or after they’re shredded.
+Our contractors and drivers never are in contact with your documents during, before, or after they’re shred.
 This gives you a chance to maintain your document security while still reducing your carbon footprint.

 5. Shredding companies main focus is your privacy

-Shredding companies are dedicated to conserving your privacy and preventing identity theft.
+Shredding companies are dedicating to conserve your privacy and preventing identity theft.
 Their whole process is designed to keep your documents as secure and private as possible while simultaneously keeping you in compliance with state and federal laws.

-When comparing recycling to shredding paper there are clear reasons why you should choose to shred your important documents.
-Recycling is an important part of the world we live in, but for your own safety, you can go one step further when shredding your documents by letting a facility securely destroy your documents and recycle the pieces.
+When comparing recycling to shredding paper, there are clear reasons why you should choose to shred your important documents.
+Recycling is an important part of the world we live in, but for your own safety, you can go one step further with shredding your documents and letting a facility securely destroy your documents and recycle the pieces.